Chapter 3772-1 General Provisions

-(A) The commission may, in its sole and absolute discretion, waive or grant a variance from the provisions of this chapter upon a licensee's or applicants written request, if the commission determines that the waiver or variance is in the best interests of the public.
+(A) The commission may, in its sole and absolute discretion, waive or grant a variance from the provisions of rules adopted by the commission upon a licensee's or applicants written request, if the commission determines that the waiver or variance is in the best interests of the public.

-(B) In granting any variance authorized by this rule, the commission may impose certain conditions and restrictions with which the licensee or applicant must comply to accept and use the variance.
-Failure to meet the conditions or restrictions contained in the variance will immediately render the variance void, and the licensee or applicant may be subject to discipline in the same manner as if the variance had never been issued.
+(B) In granting any waiver or variance authorized by this rule, the commission may impose certain conditions and restrictions with which the requestor must comply .
+Failure to comply with the conditions or restrictions contained in the approved waiver or variance will immediately render the approval void, and the requestor may be subject to discipline or other formal action as if the waiver or variance had never been granted.

-(C) An applicant whose original application for licensure has been denied or whose license has been revoked may not reapply for a period of three years from the date of denial or revocation.
-The commission may grant a waiver for reapplication if the applicant can demonstrate that the reason the original application was denied or license was revoked no longer exists or bars suitability for licensure.
+(C) An initial, new, or renewal applicant whose application for licensure has been denied or a licensee whose license has been revoked may not reapply for licensure under Chapter 3772. of the Revised Code for a period of three years from the date of denial or revocation.
+Upon written request the commission may grant a waiver for reapplication if the requestor can demonstrate that the reason the application was denied or the license was revoked no longer exists or bars suitability for licensure.

-(A) The provisions of this chapter shall be construed in accordance with generally accepted principles of statutory construction, including those set forth in this chapter.
+(A) The provisions of rules adopted by the commission shall be construed in accordance with generally accepted principles of statutory construction, including those set forth in this chapter.

-(B) In the interpretation of any provisions of this chapter, any ambiguity shall be resolved in favor of the interpretation that would provide:
+(B) In the interpretation of any provisions of rules adopted by the commission, any ambiguity shall be resolved in favor of the interpretation that would provide: